Blosc/python-caterva/CONTRIBUTING.rst

 Contributing to python-caterva
 ==============================

 python-caterva is a community maintained project.
 We want to make contributing to this project as easy and transparent as possible.

 Asking for help
 ---------------

-If you have a question about how to use python-caterva, please post your question on StackOverflow using the `“cat4py” tag <https://stackoverflow.com/questions/tagged/cat4py>`_.
+If you have a question about how to use python-caterva, please post your question on StackOverflow using the `“caterva” tag <https://stackoverflow.com/questions/tagged/caterva>`_.